ia-usgs/Xeno/README.md

 - Exploit Title
 - Exploit Path

-Use this information to assess potential risks and follow up with deeper investigation or patching as needed.
+Use this information to assess potential risks.

 ---